b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 ## Simple Linear Regression {#sec:assoc_pred_simple_lin_reg}

-We began @sec:assoc_pred_lin_relation with describing the relation between water fall volume and biomass of two plants of amazon rain forest.
+We began @sec:assoc_pred_lin_relation with describing the relation between the volume of water and biomass of two plants of amazon rain forest.
 Let's revisit the problem.

 ```jl
 s = """